ifwe/bruce/doc/design.md

 The Router thread also shares responsibility for message batching with the dispatcher threads, as detailed below.

+Once the router thread has chosen a broker for a message or batch of messages, it queues the message(s) for receipt by the corresponding dispatcher send thread.
+The router thread monitors the dispatcher for conditions referred to as *pause events*.
+These occur due to socket-related errors and certain types of error ACKs which indicate that the metadata is likely no longer accurate.
+On detection of a pause event, the router thread waits for the dispatcher threads to shut down and extracts all messages from the dispatcher.
+It then fetches new metadata, starts new dispatcher threads, and reroutes the extracted messages based on the new metadata.
+The router thread also periodically refreshes its metadata and responds to user-initiated metadata update requests.
+In these cases, it fetches new metadata, which it compares with the existing metadata.
+If the new metadata differs, it shuts down the dispatcher threads and then proceeds in a manner similar to the handling of a pause event.

+### Dispatcher

+The dispatcher opens a TCP connection to each Kafka broker that serves as leader for at least one currently available partition.
+As described above, each connection is serviced by a send thread and a receive thread.
+A pause event initiated by any dispatcher thread will cause all of the other dispathcer threads to shut down (and also alert the router thread).
+As detailed below, responsibility for message batching is divided between the dispatcher threads and the router thread, depending on the types of messages being sent and how batching is configured.
+Compression is handled completely by the dispatcher send threads.
+An error ACK received from Kafka will cause the receive thread that got the ACK to respond in one of four ways:

+1. Resend the corresponding message set to the same broker.
+2. Discard the corresponding message set and continue processing ACKs.
+3. Discard the corresponding message set and initiate a pause event.
+4. Initiate a pause event without discarding the corresponding message set.

+To see which types of error ACKs cause wich types of responses, look in `src/bruce/kafka_proto/v0/wire_proto.cc`.
+Socket-related errors cause the fourth type of response above.

+### Message Batching

 (more content will be added soon)